 - PMBA6068: MBA Capstone Project

-In strategic capability, he studies how enterprises identify new value-chain entry points, operating leverage, and strategic focus areas.
+He studies how enterprises identify new value-chain entry points, operating leverage, and strategic focus areas, and translate strategic choices into enterprise-specific transformation roadmaps.

 From Alibaba Group